LunarCodess/LunarCodess/README.md

 ### Hey! 👋 Im Luna

-# Creator Of Musy
+# CEO Of AuroraRadio

-Musy is a discord bot which you can invie [here](https://sites.google.com/view/musybot/)
+AuroraRadio is the brand new radio for the future of Discord Radio [Listen Now](https://auroraradio.ml)
 # Alright, what do you do?

 I make YT Vids & Fuck around with code